sdiehl/wiwinwlh/tutorial.md

 stable code.
 </div>

-In addition to just the trace function, several common monadic patterns are quite common.
+In addition to the ``trace`` function, several monadic patterns are quite common.

 ```haskell
 import Text.Printf